-Mature and old growth forests are the best places to increase biodiversity and stop climate change.
+Mature and old-growth forests are the best places to increase biodiversity and stop climate change.
 Contrary to popular belief, the carbon storage and wildlife diversity of an 84-year-old forest is much more than twice that of a 40-year-old forest.
 For these reasons, it makes no sense to cut a forest just when it’s beginning to get its ecological act together.
-Nonetheless, the U.S. Forestry Service permits forest cuts after the first 40 years claiming it is good for both the health of the forest and the local economy.
+Nonetheless, the U.S. Forestry Service permits forest cuts after the first 40 years, claiming it is suitable for both the health of the forest and the local economy.

-The moto of the U.S. Forest Serviceis to manage public lands for “the greatest good for the greatest number for the longest time.”
-With better understanding of old growth forests, it has become clear to let the forests grow to support the full range of native biodiversity while removing move carbon from the atmosphere.
+The motto of the U.S. Forest Service is to manage public lands for “the greatest good for the greatest number for the longest time.”
+With a better understanding of old-growth forests, it has become clear to let the forests grow to support the full range of native biodiversity while removing move carbon from the atmosphere.

 In New England, the White and Green Mountain National Forests have some of the largest areas of intact and connected forests.
 It is better to let these forests mature than to plant trees.

 Public forests cover just nine percent of New England.
 Significant parcels of public land are recovering the characteristics of older forests.
 Older forests accumulate as much as four times the carbon as younger forests.
-Public forests contain 30 percent more carbon than private forests on average due to larger stands of older forests.
+Public forests contain 30 percent more carbon than private forests due to more extensive stands of older forests.